 How do I reactivate a company/location?

 - Go to the Company or Location search list.
 Flip the "Status" pulldown to inactive.

 - Search for the Company or Location name that you are looking for.

 - Click the Company or Location name to be taken to its page.

 What happens when I make a company or location inactive?

 - Locations that are made inactive will no longer show under Service Opportunities.

 - Companies/Locations that are made inactive will no longer show in most lists unless you explicitly search for inactive.

 Where can I see the store number for a location?

-The store number is a legacy field which will only display:
+The store number is a legacy field that will only display: